Search

 These contributions offer two major benefits: lowering your taxable income and increasing your principal investment.

-• Catch-up contributions may lower your taxable income: Contributions to traditional retirement accounts, like a 401(k), 403(b) or traditional IRA, are made with pre-tax dollars.
+Contributions to traditional retirement accounts, like a 401(k), 403(b) or traditional IRA, are made with pre-tax dollars.
 Increasing your contributions decreases your taxable income.2 If it's significant enough, the change could shift you to a lower tax bracket, saving you even more on your current year's tax bill.
-Note that contributions to Roth IRAs are the exception to this rule because they are made with after-tax dollars.
+Note that contributions to Roth accounts, such as Roth IRAs, are the exception to this rule because they are made with after-tax dollars.

 The contribution limits and catch-up contribution maximums vary greatly by the type of plan.
 You can find the details applicable to your retirement plan below: